 9. GMOs help protect our environment

-Many misconceptions might fuel the belief that GM crops aren’t environmentally sustainable, but in reality many of the practices often affiliated with sustainable farming are used with GM crops.
+Many misconceptions might fuel the belief that GMO crops aren’t environmentally sustainable, but in reality many of the practices often affiliated with sustainable farming are used with GMO crops.

-Fewer pesticide applications, conservation tillage (which reduces greenhouse gas emissions) and water conservation are all practices that can be used with GM crops.
+Fewer pesticide applications, conservation tillage (which reduces greenhouse gas emissions) and water conservation are all practices that can be used with GMO crops.

 10. Get to know GMOs … No, really!

 We want to help you understand GMOs and do a better job answering your questions, no matter what they are.
-We stand 100 percent behind the health and safety of the GM crops on the market today, but we acknowledge that we haven’t done the best job communicating about them – what they are, how they are made, what the safety data says.
+We stand 100 percent behind the health and safety of the GMO crops on the market today, and believe it’s important to help people make informed food decisions, which means breaking down what they are, how they are made, what the safety data says.

 Join us.
 Ask tough questions.
 Be skeptical.
 Be open.
 We look forward to sharing answers.